 There are no additional steps required by applicants beyond ensuring their eRA Commons Personal Profile information is accurate.
-NIH will identify the new, ESI, and EEI investigators who would be eligible for special funding consideration.
+NIH will identify the ESI investigators who are eligible for special funding consideration.

 An ESI, or Early Stage Investigator, is a Program Director / Principal Investigator (PD/PI) who has completed their terminal research degree or end of post-graduate clinical training, whichever date is later, within the past 10 years and who has not previously competed successfully as PD/PI for a substantial NIH independent research award.
 A list of NIH grants that a PD/PI can hold and still be considered an ESI can be found at https://grants.nih.gov/policy/early-investigators/list-smaller-grants.
 ESIs are encouraged to enter the date of their terminal research degree or the end date of their post-graduate clinical training in their eRA Commons profile to ensure their correct identification.

 Software within the eRA Commons will check first for previous award history, and whether the individual has competed for and received a substantial independent research award.
 The software will then calculate a ten year window of ESI status based on the date of the terminal research degree or the post-graduate clinical training end date entered in the investigator’s Profile.
 To ensure that NIH recognizes your ESI status, you must update your eRA Commons profile to reflect the date of completion of your terminal research degree or the end of your post-graduate clinical training.

 ESI status is determined automatically by functionality built into eRA Commons.
 The status is based on the investigator’s record of receiving NIH grants and the completion date of his/her terminal research degree or the completion of post-graduate clinical training entered into the eRA Commons personal profile.
 If an extension to the ESI 10-year period is granted by the Extensions Committee, the eRA Commons account is updated by NIH staff.